city-super/V3DG/README.md

 python v3dg-build.py --ASSET_KIND donut --ASSET_NAME donut --ASSET_GSPLY_FILENAME point_cloud/iteration_30000/fused.ply
 ```

-The build process generates a bundled version of the asset in [`./_v3dg-bundles/`](./_v3dg-bundles/), which includes clusters at multiple levels of detail.
+The build process generates a bundle of the asset in `./_v3dg-bundles/`, which includes clusters at multiple levels of detail.

-To see all available parameters for `v3dg-build.py`, refer to the `VGBuildConfig` class in [`./libraries/cliconfigs.py`](./libraries/cliconfigs.py).
+To see all available parameters for [`v3dg-build.py`](./v3dg-build.py), refer to the `VGBuildConfig` class in [`./libraries/cliconfigs.py`](./libraries/cliconfigs.py).

 To build all assets used in the paper, see the scripts in [`./_scripts/`](./_scripts/) ([`./_scripts/v3dg-build.sh`](./_scripts/v3dg-build.sh), [`./_scripts/v3dg-build-ablations.sh`](./_scripts/v3dg-build-ablations.sh), and [`./_scripts/v3dg-build-not-rectified-scenes.sh`](_scripts/v3dg-build-not-rectified-scenes.sh)).